Rajpratik71/Mininet-wiki/Monitoring-and-Tracing.md

 Even if it matches hardware, how do we know that it is actually doing the right thing?

-[Heller13] suggests the very useful idea of "network invariants."
+[Heller13][1] suggests the very useful idea of *network invariants.*
-Just as loop invariants must hold during every iteration of a loop, network invariants shoud hold for the duration of a network experiment.
+Just as *loop invariants* must hold during every iteration of a loop, or *function invariants* during every invocation of a function, network invariants shoud hold for the duration of a network experiment.

 Network invariants give us a signal to detect when things